Adivasi: Demographics

 Further south, the region near Bellary in Karnataka has a large concentration of tribals, mostly Boyas/ Valmikis.
 Small pockets can be found throughout the rest of South India.
 By far the largest of these pockets is in found in the region containing the Nilgiris district of Tamil Nadu, Wayanad district of Kerala and nearby hill ranges of Chamarajanagar and Mysore districts of southern Karnataka.
 Further south, only small pockets of tribal settlement remain in the Western and Eastern Ghats.

 The scheduled tribe population in Jharkhand constitutes 26.2% of the state.
 Tribals in Jharkhand mainly follow Sarnaism, an animistic religion.
 Chhattisgarh has also over 80 lakh scheduled tribe population.
 Assam has over 40 lakh Adivasis primarily as tea workers.
 Adivasis in India mainly follow Animism, Hinduism and Christianity.

-In the case of Bangladesh, most Adivasi groups are found in the Chittagong hill tracks along the border with Myanmar, in Sylhet and in the Northwest of Bangladesh.
-In Sylhet and in the north west you can find groups such as the Sauria Paharia, Kurukh, Santal, Munda and more, and other groups such as the Pnar, Garo, Meitei, Bishnupriya Manipuri and more.
-In the Chittagong Hill tracts you can find variouse Tibeto-Burman groups such as the Marma, Chakma, Bawm, Tripuri, Mizo, Mru, Rakhine and more.
-In Bangladesh most Adivasis are Buddhists who follow the Theravada school of Buddhism, Animism and Christianity are also followed in fact Buddhism has affected Adivasis so much that it has influenced local Animistic beliefs of other Adivasis.
+In the case of Bangladesh, most Adivasi groups are found in the Chittagong Hill Tracts along the border with Myanmar, and in the Northwestern parts of the country, with Chakma, Marma, Munda and Santal being the most populous.
+The Chittagong Hill Tracts are home to various Tibeto-Burman-speaking groups like the Chakma and Marma who are followers of Buddhism, and Tripuri who are Hindus.
+While the plains dwelling Santal and the Munda follow animism.
+A small percentage of adivasis in Bangladesh, like the Khasi, are Christians.

 History

 Origin

-Though claimed to be the original inhabitants of India, many present-day Adivasi communities formed after the decline of the Indus Valley Civilisation, harboring various degrees of ancestry from ancient hunter-gatherers, Indus Valley Civilisation, Indo-Aryan, Austroasiatic and Tibeto-Burman language speakers.
+Though claimed to be the original inhabitants of India, many present-day Adivasi communities formed after the decline of the Indus Valley Civilisation, harbouring various degrees of ancestry from ancient hunter-gatherers, Indus Valley Civilisation, Indo-Aryan, Austroasiatic and Tibeto-Burman language speakers.
 Only tribal people of Andaman Islands remained isolated for more than 25000 years.